-I’m a wife, mother, and writer trying to circumvent the monotonous parts of the day, while making time to explore my voice and place in the vast world of writing.
-Sadly, I rarely watch TV anymore, but still attempt to live fully in the moment with family and friends, because ultimately, that’s what story is all about: life.
+I’m a former pediatric nurse turned full-time soccer momma/wife.
+And I’m a writer of stories, trying to circumvent the monotonous parts of the day to make time to explore my voice.
+Sadly, I rarely watch TV anymore.
+But that’s okay; writing is more important.
+Yet, more vital to me, is living fully in the moment with family and friends, because ultimately, that’s what story is all about: life.
+And you gotta live it if you’re gonna write about it.
+Right?

-I’m a member of James River Writers, and I’m thankful to have such a large resource nearby.
-But there is a comfort that comes from small groups and spaces; therefore a couple of years ago, I started a local writing group for women.
-I don’t like to call myself their “leader.”
+I’m a member of James River Writers.
+And while I’m thankful to have such a large writerly resource nearby, it wasn’t enough.
+There is a special comfort that comes from small groups and spaces.
+Therefore, a few years back, I started a local writing group for women.
+I don’t call myself their leader.
 I’m just the founder and facilitator, because it’s a fellowship.
-And what my members probably don’t realize is that with each meeting, workshop, or individual success: I become a better writer and person.
+And what my sister members probably don’t realize, is that with each meeting, workshop, or individual success, I become a better writer because of them.

-This blog is an instrument, used sporadically to evaluate my thoughts and observations on writing (and maybe what I’m reading).
-In addition, I want to share my failures and successes–if they come, but most importantly the optimism to continue forward in spite of both.
+This blog is merely an instrument, used sporadically, to evaluate my thoughts on writing.
+I also want to share my failures and achievements—if they come, but most importantly, the optimism to continue forward in spite of both.
 And if I never find society’s definition of success in writing, that’s okay, for I’ve gained something more lasting and indelible within me.
 I found my meaning.

 Current Writing Projects:

-My main project, SKY, is at the completed manuscript stage, and is currently undergoing revisions and editing.
-SKY is an upper middle-grade novel that deals with the issues of bullying and suicide, written in diary form by a thirteen-year-old girl, Sky Jeffers, as she contemplates the challenging burden of living.
+SKY is an upper middle-grade novel that deals with bullying and suicide.
+It’s written in diary form by a twelve-year-old girl, Sky Jeffers, while she contemplates the challenging burden of living.

-At the heart of the story, there are also steady themes of love and forgiveness, but ultimately this is a novel of hope.
+There are also steady themes of love and forgiveness, but ultimately this is a novel of hope.
 As with most of my writing, SKY came to me out of a place of not understanding unjust and/or unimaginable actions.
-What I want to see come forth from the story’s reading is compassion for others.
+What I want to see come forth from the story’s reading, is compassion for others.
+SKY is at the completed manuscript stage, currently seeking representation.

-I have other novels in various stages of percolation, including an intriguing Sci-Fi novella that those prone to arachnophobia may wish to avoid; a fantasy novel that creates a play on words; and a hodgepodge of poems, short stories, and flash fiction underway.
+I have other novels in various stages of percolation, including an intriguing Sci-Fi novella (those prone to arachnophobia may wish to avoid), a YA fantasy novel that creates a play on words; and a hodgepodge of poems, short stories, and flash fiction.

 Flash Frontier, Birds: November 2016: “Pecking Order”